outreachy/website/docs/mentor-agreement.md

 **Termination.**

-Internships in the Program will take place between Dec 6, 2021 and Mar 4, 2022.
+Internships in the Program will take place between May 30, 2022 and Aug 26, 2022.
 In exceptional situations, the internship can be extended for up to five weeks, provided that both you and your Intern send a written request for an extension specifying a new end date to the Outreachy Project's leadership